 It is the student's responsibility to request academic accommodations according to the University policies and procedures.
 Students seeking an accommodation based on disability or medical concerns should contact Student Accessibility Services (SAS).
 SAS will process the request and issue letters of accommodation to instructors.
-For additional information on support services and accommodations for students with disabilities, visit www.ucalgary.ca/access/.
-Students who require an accommodation in relation to their coursework based on a protected ground other than disability should communicate this need in writing to their Instructor.
-The full policy on Student Accommodations is available www.ucalgary.ca/legal-services/sites/default/files/teams/1/Policies-Student-Accommodation-Policy.pdf
+Students who require an accommodation in relation to their coursework based on a protected ground other than disability should communicate this need in writing to their instructor.
+Please refer to the full policy on Student Accommodations.